-1 Day Private Culture tour itinerary for Jerusalem: Jerusalem - City Of Gold Walking Tour
+1 Day Culture tour itinerary for Jerusalem: Walk & Tour The Holy City

 Christian, Jewish, Muslim or of other faiths, there is no way to resist the majestic beauty of this city.
 Size doesn't matter, Old Jerusalem is a tiny city.
-Nevertheless it was conquered during history 72 times, more then any place in the world.
+Nevertheless, it was conquered during history 72 times, more than any place in the world.

-Jerusalem on his own appears appears 645 times in the Old Testament and 392 in the New Testament.
-1204 Synagogues, 158 Churches and 73 Mosques where housed during history only in city of David.
+Jerusalem on his own appears 645 times in the Old Testament and 392 in the New Testament.
+1204 Synagogues, 158 Churches and 73 Mosques were housed during history only in the city of David.
 Don't worry we won't be able to visit all of them in one go, you will have to come back again.

 Jerusalem at the present is a place of amazing variety, with globally unique contrasts and history behind every stone.
 If you want to understand the world you have to begin from its heart.
 Follow me to the footsteps of King David, Jesus, Mohammed, Herzl, The Rothschild's, Einstein, Shindler and so many more.